OpenTasmania/oj-server/README.md

 * **Development Environment:** [Python](https://www.python.org/) package (`gtfs_processor`) managed with `uv` and defined by `pyproject.toml`, suitable for development in IDEs like [PyCharm](https://www.jetbrains.com/pycharm/).
 * **Database:**
-    * PostgreSQL with PostGIS and HStore extensions for storing OSM and GTFS data.
+    * PostGIS with HStore extensions for storing OSM and GTFS data.
     * pgAdmin for database administration through a web interface.
 (Work in progress)
     * pgAgent for scheduling and executing PostgreSQL jobs.
 (Work in progress)
 * **Routing Engine:**